haroldgc/dlora/_chapters/010-grammar/030-wordenlijst_en_zinnen.md

 # Verschillende zinnen

 - hoe gaat het?
 How are you?

-- Het is heel goed
+- Het is heel goed.
 It is very good

 - Ik weet de naam niet